uutu/deno-quizlet/README.md

 ## Features of the application

-The bullets outline the built features of the application based on the project requirement specifications.
+The bullets outline a quick overview of the built features of the application based on the project requirement specifications.

 + Listing topics